nikoladanilovic/Inspiring-People-App-With-Room/README.md

-# RMA_LV2_zad1
+# Inpspiring people using Room database

-This is app that enables user to track and add inspiring people from programming world.
+This is app that enables user to track and add inspiring people from programming world using Room database.